saniksin/practice_6/README.md

-# opBNB and Polygon zkEVM Deployment Example
+# BSC Testnet and Polygon Testnet Deployment Example

-This project demonstrates how to deploy and verify smart contracts on opBNB Testnet and Polygon zkEVM Testnet.
+This project demonstrates how to deploy and verify smart contracts on BSC Testnet and Polygon Testnet.
 The project is created for educational purposes as part of practice for OTUS.

 ## Project Overview

 The provided Hardhat configuration allows deployment and interaction with two networks:

-- **opBNB Testnet**: Deployed using the opBNB RPC endpoint.
+- **BSC Testnet**: Deployed using the BSC RPC endpoint.
-- **Polygon zkEVM Testnet**: Deployed using the Polygon zkEVM Testnet RPC endpoint.
+- **Polygon Testnet**: Deployed using the Polygon Testnet RPC endpoint.

 ## Step-by-Step Guide